ratioSolver/COCO/README.md

 ### The Listener

-Create a listener class that inherits from `coco::coco_listener` and pass the application to the base class constructor.
+Implement a listener class that inherits from `coco::coco_listener` and pass the application to the base class constructor.

 ```cpp
 #include "coco_listener.h"